The LYSTO hackathon was held in conjunction with the Second MICCAI COMPAY Workshop on Computational Pathology on October 13, 2019 in Shenzhen, China.

-The LYmphocyte aSsessmenT hackathOn (LYSTO) is a challenge on assessment of lymphocytes in immunohistochemically stained tissue sections organized in conjunction with the COMPAY 2019 workshop.
+The LYmphocyte aSsessmenT hackathOn (LYSTO) is a challenge on the assessment of lymphocytes in immunohistochemically stained tissue sections that was organized in conjunction with the COMPAY 2019 workshop.

-The task of the hackathon will be automatic assessment of lymphocytes in tissue sections of several types of cancer in human specimens stained with CD3 and CD8 immunohistochemistry.
+The task of this challenge is automatic assessment of lymphocytes in tissue sections of several types of cancer in human specimens stained with CD3 and CD8 immunohistochemistry.
 This is an important component of prognostic markers that are likely to be adopted in routine diagnostics in the near future.
 As an example, in the field of colorectal carcinoma, a prognostic marker based on such quantification already exists and is known as Immunoscore.